Skip to content

 A ¾-inch slate is found on entry-level tables and is below the residential threshold for serious play.
 The bed is thin enough that long rolls can pick up subtle bias, and the slate itself is more prone to chipping during installation and cloth changes.
 We do not recommend ¾-inch beds for any buyer who expects the table to play well across years.

 Slate is a heavy material.
-A 1¼-inch bed for an 8-foot table weighs roughly 600 pounds, set in three matched sections of about 200 pounds each.
+A 1-inch bed for an 8-foot table weighs several hundred pounds, set in three matched sections.
 The thickness adds weight, which is part of what makes the bed stable.
 It also adds shipping cost and installation labor, which is why thinner slates persist in the entry-level market.

-The 1¼-inch standard is borrowed from tournament tables.
-Professional tournament rooms use 1-inch or 1¼-inch slate (depending on the federation and the era), and the residential market converged on 1¼ inch as the right balance between play quality and practical installation.
-A bed thicker than 1¼ inch (some imported tables ship with 1½-inch beds) does not meaningfully improve play and adds installation difficulty.
+Professional tournament rooms use 1-inch or thicker slate depending on the federation and the era, and the residential market settled on 1 inch as the right balance between play quality and practical installation.
+Beds thicker than 1 inch add weight and installation difficulty without meaningfully improving how the table plays in a home.

 Why Slate Comes in Three Sections